These two homeschoolers are practicing blending nonsense words from the "Fluency" STEPS class. |

 STEPS Teacher Resources is the 24/7 repository of STEPS Tools!
 This is the class that keeps resources covering STEPS 1-25 at your fingertips.

-teachers and parents with access to STEPS classroom teaching aids, printable homework paper, videos of STEPS instruction, multimedia games and worksheets for use with STEPS.
+Join the online community of teachers and parents with access to STEPS classroom teaching aids, printable homework paper, videos of STEPS instruction, multimedia games and worksheets for use with STEPS.

 Sign up or renew a class.